 (a) another fine imposed on the offender, or any other amount payable by the offender, is already registered under this Part, and the fine or amount has not been paid and no time to pay order has been obtained in respect of the fine or amount; or

-(b) one of the methods of enforcement available under Division 3 (which includes an order to attend for work and development and a WDO) is already being invoked in respect of a fine imposed on, or an amount payable by, the offender; or
+(b) one of the methods of enforcement available under this Part is already being applied in respect of another enforceable registered fine of the offender.

-(c) the Registrar is already taking action under section 55D(1) in respect of a fine imposed on, or an amount payable by, the offender.
+[(c) deleted]

-(4) This section is subject to —

-(a) the Sentencing Act 1995 sections 57A, 58 and 59; and
+(4) This section is subject to the Sentencing Act 1995 sections 57A, 58 and 59.

-(b) section 53(2).

 (5) If a fine has been imposed before the date on which the Courts and Tribunals (Electronic Processes Facilitation) Act 2013 section 81 comes into operation (the commencement date) —

 (a) this section applies to and in relation to the fine only if the fine has not been paid before the commencement date; and